ShauryaParmar2102/Assignment-Manager/README.md

 You can get the project files directly from GitHub:

-Go to this repository on GitHub.
+1. Go to this repository on GitHub.

-Click the green Code button at the top right.
+2. Click the green Code button at the top right.

-Choose Download ZIP.
+3. Choose Download ZIP.

+4. Extract the ZIP (if you downloaded it) and open the folder.

+5. Open index.html in your browser to run the Assignment Manager.